stevebeer/openvpn-server/README.md

 or else make sure the script MakeOVPN.sh is executable and run it.

 You will be prompted to enter a name for your client.
 Pick anything you like and hit 'enter'.
-You will be asked to enter a pass phrase for the client key - you'll be asked twice, so you won't accidentally mess it up, but make sure it's one you'll remember!
-You'll then be prompted for input in another series of identification fields, which you can again ignore if you like; make sure you again leave the challenge field blank.
-The script will then ask again whether you want to sign the client certificate and commit; press 'y' for both.
+You will be asked to enter a pass phrase for the client key; make sure it's one you'll remember.
+You'll then be prompted for input in more identification fields, which you can again ignore if you like; make sure you again leave the challenge field blank.
+The script will then ask if you want to sign the client certificate and commit; press 'y' for both.
 You'll then be asked to enter the pass phrase you just chose in order to encrypt the client key, and immediately after to choose another pass phrase for the encrypted key - if you're normal, just use the same one.
-After this, the script will assemble the client .ovpn file and place it in the directory 'ovpns' within your home directory to make it easy to access using SFTP or SCP, which you'll need to do to move the profile to your client machine.
+After this, the script will assemble the client .ovpn file and place it in the directory 'ovpns' within your home directory.

 To generate additional client .ovpn profiles at any time for other devices you'd like to connect to the VPN, cd into OpenVPN-Setup and execute the setup script, choose menu option 02, and repeat